FastAvatar: Towards Unified and Fast 3D Avatar Reconstruction with Large Gaussian Reconstruction Transformers

 Abstract

 Despite significant progress in 3D avatar reconstruction, it still faces challenges such as high time complexity, sensitivity to data quality, and low data utilization.
 We propose FastAvatar, a feedforward 3D avatar framework capable of flexibly leveraging diverse daily recordings (e.g., a single image, multi-view observations, or monocular video) to reconstruct a high-quality 3D Gaussian Splatting (3DGS) model within seconds, using only a single unified model.
-FastAvatar’s core is a Large Gaussian Reconstruction Transformer featuring three key designs: First, a variant VGGT-style transformer architecture aggregating multi-frame cues while injecting initial 3D prompt to predict an aggregatable canonical 3DGS representation; Second, multi-granular guidance encoding (camera pose, FLAME expression, head pose) mitigating animation-induced misalignment for variable-length inputs; Third, incremental Gaussian aggregation via landmark tracking and sliced fusion losses.
-Integrating these features, FastAvatar enables incremental reconstruction, i.e., improving quality with more observations, unlike prior work wasting input data.
+The core of FastAvatar is a Large Gaussian Reconstruction Transformer (LGRT) featuring three key designs: First, a 3DGS transformer aggregating multi-frame cues while injecting initial 3D prompt to predict the corresponding registered canonical 3DGS representations; Second, multi-granular guidance encoding (camera pose, expression coefficient, head pose) mitigating animation-induced misalignment for variable-length inputs; Third, incremental Gaussian aggregation via landmark tracking and sliced fusion losses.
+Integrating these features, FastAvatar enables incremental reconstruction, i.e., improving quality with more observations without wasting input data as in previous works.
 This yields a quality-speed-tunable paradigm for highly usable avatar modeling.
-Extensive experiments show that FastAvatar has higher quality and highly competitive speed compared to existing methods.
+Extensive experiments show that FastAvatar has a higher quality and highly competitive speed compared to existing methods.
+Code and models are available at the project repository.

 Method